 The most apparent example being the "timestamp" of a transaction, as it is crucial that trading venues and firms use synchronised clocks for different time-zones when reporting their transactions.
 Otherwise, one might be comparing transactions that were not actually executed within the same second.

-9. Question: What does the analysis conclude about the practice of payment for order flow Answer: The objective of these analyses is not to draw final conclusions about PFOF or the effect of PFOF on the price of execution: the objective is to assess the execution quality with regards to the execution price - for both PFOF and non-PFOF trading venues.
-However, according to our analyses, the studied PFOF paying trading venues offered worse execution prices than the reference markets Other factors might be responsible for the worse execution prices, such as the lack of competition for the execution of orders on the particular trading venue.
+9. Question: What does the analysis conclude about the practice of payment for order flow Answer: The objective of the analyses is not to draw definitive conclusions about PFOF or the effect of PFOF on the quality of execution: the objective is to assess the execution quality with regards to the execution price - for both PFOF and non-PFOF trading venues.
+According to our analyses, the studied PFOF-trading venues offer worse execution prices than the reference trading venues.
+Yet there might be other factors (partially) responsible for the worse execution prices, such as lack of competition for the orders on the particular trading venue.